Safavid Georgia: 17th century

 Around 1620 Abbas relocated some 8,000 Jews from the province, along with 40,000 Armenians, to the newly built city of Farahabad.
 In these years, he moved a total of about 15,000 families from the Caucasus to Mazandaran.
 (Note: Amongst the deportees there were also Muslims from Georgia, and sections of the Shirvan and Karabakh population.)

 In 1624–25 Manuchar III Jaqeli, appointed earlier by Abbas I as nominal ruler of Samtskhe, moved to Kartli to join the rebellion of Murav-Beg (Giorgi Saakadze) against Safavid rule.
 Some time later, while away from Samtskhe, he decided to accept Ottoman suzerainty.
 However, when he returned to Samtskhe in 1625 for negotiations in the western (Ottoman) part of Samtskhe, he was killed by his own uncle.
 Subsequently, the Ottomans incorporated the western part of Samtskhe as a pashalik.
 The Safavids retained control of the eastern part.
 The remaining century of Safavid rule in Georgia, after Abbas I's death in 1629, was marked by unprecedented Iranian influence.
-Under the vali Khosrow Mirza, Safavid Georgia saw a period of relative peace and prosperity.
+Under the wali Khosrow Mirza, Safavid Georgia saw a period of relative peace and prosperity.
 In return for his loyalty, the then-incumbent king, Safi, had given him the title of Rostam Khan, and had made him governor of Kartli, a post which he held for more than twenty years.
 Kakheti however, came under direct Safavid rule.

 Rostam Khan was a childless widower, however, and thus needed a wife and offspring.
 Being the loyal servant he was, after consulting the Safavid king, Rostam was allowed to marry a sister of Levan II Dadiani, ruler of Mingrelia (western Georgia), named Mariam.
 The marriage fit well with the political ambitions of the Safavid state and of Rostam himself.
-Not only would this alliance with the Dadiani, i.e. Mingrelia, give Rostam an ally against Tahmuras Khan (Teimuraz I) and George III of Imereti, but it would also provide Rostam with a line of successors who would be as loyal to the Safavid crown as he was.
+Not only would this alliance with the Dadiani, i.e. Mingrelia, give Rostam an ally against Teimuraz I and George III of Imereti, but it would also provide Rostam with a line of successors who would be as loyal to the Safavid crown as he was.
 Also important was that it would enhance Safavid plans to conquer Imereti.
 It would create a perfect circumstance if a campaign was needed against the Ottomans, with whom they were at war at the time over Imereti.
 King Safi paid for the wedding gifts, and sent some 50,000 marchil, roughly half a ton of silver, to the ruler of Mingrelia, and provided him with an annual salary of 1,000 tomans (3-gram gold coins); an alliance was thus founded with the Mingrelians.
 The marriage preparations alarmed the Imeretians.
 The groom's party was a 30,000-strong army marching to meet Levan's heavily armed entourage.
 George III of Imereti blocked the border with Kartli, compelling Rostom's wedding party to take a circuitous route via Akhaltsikhe, and intercepted Dadiani on his way to the marriage, but he was defeated and taken prisoner by Levan at the Kaka Bridge near Baghdati.